 "There's never been a time in my lifetime when communicating science concisely, efficiently, and in an engaging way has been more important," he said.

 Other events associated with the opening of the center included a two-part communicating science workshop for the Virginia chapter of the Wildlife Society the week before, a workshop for Virginia Tech faculty who are affiliated with the Global Change Center, and a workshop for graduate students to help them prepare for the Nutshell Games.

-You can see the winning Nutshell Talks here!
+You can see the winning Nutshell Talks (and others) here!